 1. INTRODUCTION.
-The purpose of the Programming phase of the planning, programming, budgeting, and evaluation (PPBE) process is to make decisions to align available program resources with priorities resulting in a balanced, integrated, executable National Nuclear Security Administration (NNSA) Future-Years Nuclear Security Plan (FYNSP) to be proposed from the Department of Energy (DOE) to the Office of Management and Budget (OMB) as the basis for that year's Congressional budget request.
+The purpose of the Programming phase of the planning, programming, budgeting, and evaluation (PPBE) process is to make decisions to align available program resources with priorities resulting in a balanced, integrated, executable National Nuclear Security Administration (NNSA) Future-Years Nuclear Security Program (FYNSP) to be proposed from the Department of Energy (DOE) to the Office of Management and Budget (OMB) as the basis for that year's Congressional budget request.
 This is primarily a Headquarters-driven process that allocates resources and integrates the NNSA appropriations to develop products for submission to DOE.
-During this phase available resources are allocated according to NNSA and DOE priorities.
+During this phase, which is informed by the Planning Phase, available resources are allocated according to NNSA and DOE priorities.